clonemeagain/attachment_preview/README.md

 - All modifications to the DOM are now performed on the server.
 - Admin can choose the types of attachments to inline, and who can inline them.
 - Default admin options are embed "PDF's & Images" only for "Agents".
+- Plugin API: allows other plugins to manipulate the DOM without adding race conditions or multiple reparses.

 ## To Install:
 1. Simply `git clone https://github.com/clonemeagain/attachment_preview.git /includes/plugins/attachment_preview` Or extract [latest-zip](https://github.com/clonemeagain/attachment_preview/archive/master.zip) into /includes/plugins/attachment_preview